 But again... this was only a mild shortage.

-As Times Magazine points out...
+As Time magazine points out...
 “If a shortage of chips can cut economic growth in half, imagine what fully losing access to chip supplies could do.”
-It’s no wonder why semiconductors have become more vital than oil.
+It’s no wonder semiconductors have become more vital than oil.